 This refers to damage to the hard joint cartilage that lines the end of the bone.
 It can occur as a result of a single incident, such as a sprained ankle, or due to gradual wear, such as in osteoarthritis.

 Lesions or defects can be isolated, with a single “chunk” missing, or widespread, with an area of wear of differing depths.
-The depth of the lesions are graded from 1-4, with grade 4 being full depth lesions thru to the underlying bone.
+The depth of the lesions are graded from 1-4 based on imaging findings, with grade 4 being full depth lesions thru to the underlying bone.

 Although osteochondral cartilage doesn’t repair, it’s no longer symptomatic once the load applied to it is controlled and not excessive.
 Strength work and weight loss are the most effective approaches.

-This refers to small pockets fluid under the cartilage (surface) of the joint.
+This refers to small pockets fluid under the cartilage (surface) of the joint seen on imaging.